 - Power: 230 volts / 50 Hz

-- Outlets: EuroPlug (round with two prongs); BS 546 (round with three prongs)
+- Outlets: EuroPlug (round with two prongs); type "D" and also type "M" (round with three prongs) sockets are seen.

 Despite a history of British rule, outlets in India don't follow the same configuration used in the United Kingdom (square with three prongs).
-Outlets vary from place to place, with newer tourist establishments offering universal outlets that accept all the popular types of plugs.
+Outlets vary from place to place, with newer tourist establishments offering universal outlets that accept all the popular types of plugs — thankfully!

-Unless your electronic device was purchased in Europe, you'll probably need a plug adapter to connect to power.
-Most electronics with a charging transformer (e.g., laptops and mobile phone chargers) will already work at 230 volts, otherwise you'll need a power converter to step down the voltage.
+You'll probably need a plug adapter to connect to power while traveling in India.
+Most electronics with a charging transformer (e.g., laptops) or USB-charging (e.g., mobile phones) will already work at 230 volts.
+You will need a power converter to step down the voltage if you bring a hair dryer or some other device that doesn't adapt to the voltage.

 05 of 08